tuxcomputers/pizero_usb_device/mouse/README.md

 ## Checking it works

-Plug in your piZero to your laptop, after a short time you should hear the usual sound of a new device being connected.
+Plug in your PiZero to your laptop, after a short time you should hear the usual sound of a new device being connected.

 Check you have the "Ulitmate mouse" in your devices list

 ![Ultimate mouse](01-mouse.png)

 If you wish to change the serial number, the manufacturer or the name of the mouse it can be done in the 'activate_mouse.sh' script lines 12 to 14